SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

     dataset = load_dataset("cifar10")
     ```

-3. Next lets initialize our teacher model.
-For this we consider a large transformer based model:
+3. Next let's initialize our teacher model.
+For this we consider a large transformer-based model:

     ```python
     from transformers import AutoFeatureExtractor, AutoModelForImageClassification